thecodechaser/thecodechaser/README.md

 ## Hey there!
 I'm Ranjeet Singh 👋
 - :computer: Learning new technologies and developing Software Solutions.
-- :ok_man: Studying full-stack software development at Microverse.
+- :ok_man: Studied full-stack software development at Microverse.
 - :man_student: Bachlor in computer science from Bhagwant University India.
 - :rocket: Love to watch sci-fi shows and movies.
-- :email: You can reach me via mail: contact@thecodechaser.com
+- :email: You can reach me via mail: <a href="mailto:contact@thecodechaser.com">contact@thecodechaser.com</a>

 ### Connect With Me